 History of the Religion

 Kalinga (Orissa, India) had been the home for many jains in the past centuries.
 At that time, Rishabh, the first one of 24 Tirthankaras, was cordially worshipped and celebrated.
-The king Mahapadma Nanda invaded Kalinga (Orissa, India) and conquered the province of jains and also brought the statue of Rishabanath to his capital Magadha.
-However in 1 st century the king Kharvela again conquered Magadha and brought Rishabanath's statue back and installed it in Udaygiri near his capital Shispalgath.
+The king Mahapadma Nanda who invaded Kalinga (Orissa, India) conquered the province of jains and also brought the statue of Rishabanath to his capital Magadha.
+However, in 1 st century the king Kharvela again conquered Magadha and brought Rishabanath's statue back and installed it in Udaygiri near his capital Shispalgath.
 Above said all historical events can be revealed by the Khandagiri and Udaygiri caves near Bhubaneswar, India which are only surviving stone monuments of Jainism.